Use “ADHD” To Seize This Galileo Moment – Beyond Abstractions

 For a more accurate example, despite the existence of world literature confirming the link between damaged brain functioning and immunity issues – such as gluten and casein sensitivity – remain astonishingly controversial.
 Remarkable, but true.
 Harvard agrees.

 2. Function: Many Omit Brain and Body Function When Considering Treatment

 Thousands who do struggle with “ADHD challenges” meet the current criteria for diagnosis, then attempt treatment and suffer from side effects of medications.
-Treatment will improve if medication treatment includes measuring how brain function and working memory affect executive functioning.
-For example, the symptom of Hyperactivity may be corrected by medication, but underlying executive functioning may nevertheless remain markedly impaired.
+Treatment will improve if drug treatment includes measuring how brain function and working memory affect executive functioning.
+For example, the symptom of Hyperactivity may ‘appear’ as by medication, but underlying executive functioning may nevertheless remain markedly impaired.
 But Executive Function is the invisible metaphoric mother of ADHD behavioral symptoms.

 Medication impediments always involve biomedically measurable, somatic details.

 Remember: Function requires the Reality of Time.
-Labels, on the other hand, are reductionistic, categorical and static.
+Labels, on the other hand, are one-dimensional, reductionistic, categorical, static, and Time-Bound .
 Humans hate labels for these reasons and have for centuries.